Nobel-Justin/Oviz-Bio-demo/LandScape/markdown/LandScape-About.markdown

 Dr. JIA Wenlong ([Scholar](https://scholar.google.com.hk/citations?user=eupQCQEAAAAJ), [ORCID](https://orcid.org/0000-0002-7136-9919), [GitHub](https://github.com/Nobel-Justin))

 ## Updates

+### v1.0.9
+   - refine name setting of histogram-panel.
+   - refine legend and name displays of histogram-panel.
+   - refine options of histogram-panel in sidebar.
+   - fix 'Bisection' tag dragging in 'Reorder samples'.
+   - refine legend of the left-side histogram of gene-panel.
+   - fix hiding of the last histogram-panel.
+   - add notes on demo files when no input is uploaded.

 ### v1.0.8
    - enable mutation types gourp in left histogram of gene-panel.